 – Dr. Wernher von Braun, Rocket Scientist

 Partners for Stennis was organized in 1995 to advance business in the Mississippi – Louisiana region through Stennis Space Center.
+In 2018, we expanded our role to include advocacy for Michoud Assembly Facility, a NASA asset only 50 miles to the West in New Orleans.
 We are citizens, small business owners, students, teachers, business leaders, state, county and municipal representatives who share a vision for space, ocean and earth exploration.
-In 2016, the organization met a major historic milestone: 20 years as advocates for the growth of NASA Stennis Space Center.

 Stennis’ Applied Science and Technology Project Office use NASA generated science research, remote sensing and other technical capabilities to support research efforts by partner agencies.
 Through the Office of Chief Technologist, engineers and researchers at Stennis work to transfer NASA-developed technologies to the commercial sector to improve the economic strength of the US and the quality of life for all citizens.

 We are also home to NASA Shared Services Center, the centralized administrative processing services and customer contact center operations for all NASA centers across the country.
-This agency met a major historic milestone in 2016: 10 years of service at Stennis.
-At Stennis, we host a number of federal, state, academic and private organizations and several technology-based companies that share the cost of owning and operating the facility.
+We host a number of federal, state, academic and private organizations and several technology-based companies that share the cost of owning and operating the facility.
 This model of efficiency simply makes it more cost effective for government and all of our corporate partners like Lockheed Martin, Mississippi Space and Technology Center, the Rolls-Royce North America Outdoor Jet Engine Testing Facility and the Aerojet Rocketdyne rocket engine assembly facility.

 The Naval Meteorology and Oceanography Command have the largest concentration of oceanographers in the world headquartered right here at Stennis Space Center.
-In 2016, the NAVY also met a historic milestone: 40 years at Stennis Space Center.
 Along with the Naval Research Laboratory, Stennis is also the riverine warfare training ground for the Department of Defense’s Special Boat Team Twenty-Two, the headquarters of the Naval Small Craft Instruction and Technical Training School and Naval Oceanography Mine Warfare Center.

-Through Partners for Stennis Space Center, we are insuring that government decision makers, business interests and interested citizens know of the value and importance of the Center to our Region.
+Through Partners for Stennis & Michoud, we are insuring that government decision makers, business interests and interested citizens know of the value and importance of these NASA assets to our Region.
 As chairman, I invite you to join the discovery.